bioimage-analysis/image_processing/README.md

  5. Plot and save results as a box plot using pandas package

  6. It also includes [blobs_per_cells_click](https://github.com/cespenel/image_processing/blob/master/Blobs_per_cell/scripts/blobs_per_cell_click.py) is very similar to blobs_per_cell put can measure click events on the image:
-  a.
-Extract the number of cells by measuring click events
+ * Extract the number of cells by measuring click events
-  b.
-Do some image processing
+ * Do some image processing
-  c.
-Extract the amount of blobs
+ * Extract the amount of blobs
-  d.
-Circle the blobs it found
+ * Circle the blobs it found
-  e.
-Plot and save results as a box plot using pandas package
+ * Plot and save results as a box plot using pandas package

 3. [membrane_accumulation](https://github.com/cespenel/image_processing/blob/master/membrane_accumulation/scripts/segmentation_click.py) use the scikit-image package and the OpenCV package to analyse the images::